-- v.
-Change of ownership or location. - vi.
-Complaints regarding the provider - 8.
-Client Eligibility - a.
+- a.
 Clients are eligible to receive DMC-ODS services if they: (a) are receiving San Mateo County Medi-Cal benefits or are eligible to receive San Mateo County Medi-Cal benefits; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-5) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident. - b.
-Clients may also be eligible to receive treatment and recovery services under San Mateo County's DMC-ODS network of care using non-Medi-Cal funding if they: (a) do not have health care coverage; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-5) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident. - c.
-Contractor Responsibilities - i.
+Clients may also be eligible to receive treatment and recovery services under San Mateo County's DMC-ODS network of care using non-Medi-Cal funding if they: (a) do not have health care coverage; (b) are not currently institutionalized; (c) have a substance use disorder per the most current published edition of the Diagnostic and Statistical Manual (DSM-5) and meet ASAM medical necessity criteria; and (d) are a San Mateo County resident.

+c.
+Contractor Responsibilities

+i.
 Contractor shall verify the client's residency status to ensure they are a San Mateo County resident.
 Clients experiencing homelessness shall be transient or homeless in San Mateo County.
-A statement of verification shall be kept in the client's file. - ii.
+A statement of verification shall be kept in the client's file.

+ii.
 Contractor shall verify the client's Medi-Cal eligibility status on a monthly basis.
-Verification of Medi-Cal eligibility shall be kept in the client's file. - d.
-Medical Necessity - i.
-Medical necessity shall be determined by the Medical Director or LPHA.
+Verification of Medi-Cal eligibility shall be kept in the client's file.

+d.
+Medical Necessity

+- Medical necessity shall be determined by the Medical Director or LPHA.
 After establishing a DSM-5 diagnosis, the diagnosing professional shall apply ASAM criteria to determine the appropriate level of care for placement. - ii.
-Medical necessity for adults age twenty-one (21) and over is determined by the following:

-- 1) The individual has at least one (1) substancerelated diagnosis from the DSM-5, excluding tobacco-related disorders. - 2) The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
+Medical necessity for adults age twenty-one (21) and over is determined by the following: - 1) The individual has at least one (1) substancerelated diagnosis from the DSM-5, excluding tobacco-related disorders. - 2) The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
 Medical necessity for youth and adults under the age of twenty-one (21) is determined by the following: - 1) The individual is assessed to be at risk for developing a substance use disorder, and - 2) The individual meets the ASAM Criteria definition of medical necessity for adolescent services. - iv.
-Medical necessity shall be re-evaluated and redetermined at each Treatment Plan update, each Level of Care change, and at least once every six (6) months for the duration of treatment services. - Narcotic Treatment Programs/Opioid Treatment Programs shall re-evaluate and re-determine medical necessity at least annually for the duration of treatment services. - 9.
-Timely Access to Service - a.
-Contractor shall deliver the client's first appointment for outpatient, intensive outpatient or residential services within ten (10) calendar days of the initial request, presuming the client meets medical necessity criteria. - i.
-Interim services shall be provided to injection drug using and perinatal services-eligible clients when services are not immediately available, including outpatient or intensive outpatient services. - b.
-Contractor shall deliver the client's first appointment for urgent services within seventy-two (72) hours of the initial request, presuming the client meets medical necessity criteria.
+Medical necessity shall be re-evaluated and redetermined at each Treatment Plan update, each Level of Care change, and at least once every six (6) months for the duration of treatment services. - 1) Narcotic Treatment Programs/Opioid Treatment Programs shall re-evaluate and re-determine medical necessity at least annually for the duration of treatment services.

+8. Timely Access to Service

+a.
+Contractor shall deliver the client's first appointment for residential withdrawal management services within seventytwo (72) hours of the initial request, presuming the client meets medical necessity criteria.

 - i.
-Interim services shall be provided to injection drug using and perinatal services-eligible clients when services are not immediately available, including outpatient or intensive outpatient services. - c.
-Contractor shall deliver the client's first appointment for NTP or MAT services within twenty-four (24) hours of the initial request, presuming the client meets medical necessity criteria. - d.
-Contractor shall ensure that a client experiencing a medical or psychiatric emergency will be transported to the nearest hospital for treatment. - e.
+Interim services shall be provided to injection drug using clients when services are not immediately available, including case management and StarVista First Chance Sobering Station services. - b.
+Contractor shall ensure that a client experiencing a medical or psychiatric emergency will be transported to the nearest hospital for treatment. - c.
 Contractor shall advise clients in the program of the County's twenty-four (24) hour on-call Access Call Center.
-Contractor shall advise clients how to receive treatment or other covered services after hours, weekends and holidays. - f.
-Contractor's hours of operation shall be no less than the hours of operation to non-Medi-Cal clients. - 10.
+Contractor shall advise clients how to receive treatment or other covered services after hours, weekends and holidays. - d.
+Contractor's hours of operation shall be no less than the hours of operation to non-Medi-Cal clients.

 Coordination of Care